praveenagrawal/Colour-Image-Regularization-using-PDEs/README.md

 Code folder:
 -----------
-main.m
-Has 4 sections:
+main.m has 4 sections:
-Image Denoising/Restoration
+1. Image Denoising/Restoration
-Image Inpainting
+2. Image Inpainting
-Image Resizing
+3. Image Resizing
-Flow Visualization
+4. Flow Visualization

 Select the appropriate section and change the following variables accordingly before execution:
 1. Path to the input image in imread